Love (Love album): Background

 MacLean had also been playing guitar in bands since about 1963 but picked up music early.
 Neighbor Frederick Loewe, of the composers Lerner & Loewe, recognized him as a "melodic genius" at the age of three as he doodled on the piano.

 Also joining the band was another Memphis native, lead guitarist Johnny Echols.
 From L.A. was drummer Don Conka.
 A short time later, Conka was replaced by Alban "Snoopy" Pfisterer.
 Love's first bassist, Johnny Fleckenstein, went on to join the Standells in 1967.
 Fleckenstein was replaced by Ken Forssi (formerly of a post-"Wipe Out" lineup of the Surfaris).

 Recording and music

 Ten of the album's fourteen tracks were recorded at Sunset Sound Recorders in Hollywood on January 24–27, 1966.
 The remaining four tracks ("A Message to Pretty", "My Flash on You", "Emotions", and "Mushroom Clouds") come from another, undocumented session during that period.

-Love features a mixture of folk rock genre, garage rock, and psychedelic rock.
-The first rock album issued on then-folk giant Elektra Records, the album begins with the group's radical reworking of the Burt Bacharach-Hal David song "My Little Red Book" and also features "Signed D.C." (allegedly a reference to one-time Love drummer Don Conka), along with the poignant "A Message to Pretty".
+Love features a mixture of folk rock, garage rock, psychedelic rock. and R&B. The first rock album issued on then-folk giant Elektra Records, the album begins with the group's radical reworking of the Burt Bacharach-Hal David song "My Little Red Book" and also features "Signed D.C." (allegedly a reference to one-time Love drummer Don Conka), along with the poignant "A Message to Pretty".